An Ice Shelf Is Cracking In Antarctica, But Not For The Reason You Think

-A group of scientists are gathering today in the U.K. to discuss a slab of ice that's cracking in Antarctica.
+A group of scientists is gathering today in the U.K. to discuss a slab of ice that's cracking in Antarctica.
 The crack could soon split off a frozen chunk the size of Delaware.

-Last year, Heidi Sevestre spent 6 weeks living on that giant slab of ice off the Antarctic Peninsula.
+On glacier scientist, Heidi Sevestre, spent six weeks last year living on that giant slab of ice off the Antarctic Peninsula.

 "It's like being on a different planet," says Sevestre, a glaciologist with the University of St Andrews in Scotland.
 She and her colleagues would get really excited whenever they saw a bird pass overhead because it was the only other sign of life around.